 Call to speak with an ADA website compliance lawyer

-Our firm handles federal court litigation and we can help you seek to settle a case (ex. enforcement action) brought by the Department of Justice.
-We can also help with WCAG 2.0 compliance, ADA website consultancy, audits and drafting accessibility policies.
-We have offices in California (San Francisco, San Diego, Beverly Hills, and Newport Beach) and Arizona (Phoenix) and handle federal cases nationwide subject to local rules of admission.
+Our firm handles federal court litigation and we can help you seek to settle a case (ex. enforcement action) brought by the Department of Justice or deal with other cases which may involve websites, gift cards (cards alleged not to be in Braille), coupons, receipts, store signage, advertising circulars etc. We can also help with WCAG 2.0 compliance, ADA website consultancy, audits and drafting accessibility policies.
+We have offices in California (San Francisco, San Diego, Santa Monica, and Newport Beach) and Arizona (Phoenix) and handle federal cases nationwide subject to local rules of admission.

 Call us at (877) 276-5084 for a free initial consultation.
 We can help you negotiate a confidential settlement and defend your business against claims of violation of federal ADA laws.
 This is an important legal issue that has to taken serious to defend your company against large damage awards.

-We offer one and two day legal reviews for small to mid sized business owners.
 Call us for more information on pricing and availability.
-We can help real estate brokers, online retailers, stock brokers and financial organizations, insurance professionals, software and technology companies, healthcare, media and gaming companies, and other online businesses.
+We can help real estate brokers, online retailers, stockbrokers and financial organizations, insurance professionals, software and technology companies, healthcare, media, and gaming companies, and other online businesses.